mayureshw/mftools/README.md

           names vary just too exotically when the program gives up and puts a '-' in fund type.
 Rest of the report data is still useful for such fund names and one can figure out the type manually.

+        - In case you gave a start date of transactions such that buy transactions required for capital gain computation are lost, a warning is printed for that fund with its sale date in yymmdd form.
+          If that is too old a transaction you might ignore the warning.
+If you are interested in it being processed, you will need to get the statement start date covering the purchase dates